BTBurke/tarsnap-backup-osx/README.md

 * Logs are written by default to ~/logs/backup.log

 Issues:
-* The script can have problems with directories that include a space such as "/Google Drive/".
+* The script strips white space in directories such as "/Google Drive/".
 To fix, I create a shadow directory that is a symlink to the real directory (e.g., .gdrive/ -> /Google Drive/).
 You can do this with `ln -s ~/Google\ Drive/ .gdrive`
+* Use full pathnames!
+Using something like ~/directory can lead to problems.
+You're much better off to use /Users/<username>/directory.